Shadowdevo/hoot/README.md

-# Download the executable and drag/drop it into you hoot directory
+# Download the executable and drag/drop it into your hoot directory